 What Percentage of Truck Accidents are Caused by Cars?

 Truck drivers receive unique and specialized training to enhance their driving and competence skills on the road.
-Unfortunately, passenger car drivers receive standard driving training and lack competence when driving in a truck-filled environment.
+Unfortunately, passenger vehicle drivers receive standard driving training and lack competence when driving in a truck-filled environment.

 - Substance use and abuse

 - A distracted and tired passenger car driver behind the wheel

 - A driver tailgating a large truck, which can cause an underride crash if the semi truck brakes unexpectedly

 - Mechanical issues on either vehicle due to poor maintenance, wear and tear, and faulty car design

 - Aggressive and careless driving, such as weaving in and out of lanes, speeding to pass the truck on the highway, running red lights to get in front of the truck, and road rage